Someone being in a situation that they are unfamiliar or unsuited for.

-There's an early example of this phrase that comes from the year 1483, written by an English poet named Geoffrey Chaucer in one of his literary works:
+This phrase goes back to at least the year 1483, as it is written by an English poet named Geoffrey Chaucer in a work of his:

-Reference: The newspaperarchive contained a digital copy of the newspaper with the expression.
+Reference: Newspaperarchive contained a digital copy of the newspaper with the quote above.

 Note: The history, or the origins of common idioms can be difficult to trace down, so finding the precise time a saying came into existance is no walk in the park.
 What you will usually find on this site are moments in history where an expression started to be used on a widely-known basis.
 For instance, a lot of popular sayings can be spotted in old newspapers from several decades ago, but think about that for a second.
 If an idiom is being used in the media, it seems apparent that everybody already knows about it!
 What does that mean?
 Well, it means the origins of the phrase are probably much older.